Seller Net Sheet Explainer: Projecting Your Home Sale Proceeds

 Typically, the listing agent prepares the seller’s net sheet prior to listing the home in order to give sellers appropriate expectations for what they may profit from the transaction.

-Your listing agent may craft a seller’s net sheet with an Excel spreadsheet, a software package designed for the real estate industry, or even an online form or calculator.
-The listing agent might present the sheet to you as a printed-out document, in a digital format such as a PDF or spreadsheet, or as part of a PowerPoint presentation.
+Your listing agent may craft a seller’s net sheet with an Excel spreadsheet, real estate software, or even an online form or calculator.
+They’ll present the sheet as a printed-out document, in a digital format such as a PDF or spreadsheet, or as part of a PowerPoint presentation.

 “Relying on a faded piece of paper to serve as a net sheet isn’t the most professional way to go,” Black stresses.